 The Theatre Arts department at Murray State will provide excellent opportunities for you -both on stage and backstage.
 Each year, the theatre program produces a full and diverse season of shows.
 It's an opportunity for the students and the community to experience high-quality theatre productions.
 Come see our next production!

 The Department of Global Languages and Theatre Arts will provides a Bachelor of the Arts or a Bachelor of the Science degree.
 Minors are available in theatre, design/tech, performance, and musical theatre.
 You will be heavily involved in all aspects of production starting in your first semester.
 The courses are designed to promote life-long creative ventures for you after graduation.
-The department is accredited by the National Association of Schools of Theatre (NAST) and has alumni working all over the globe.
-Read more about the programs here.
+The department is accredited by the National Association of Schools of Theatre (NAST), 11250 Roger Bacon Drive, Suite 21, Reston, VA 20190, 703-437-0700.
+Read about the programs here.